 Most communication is much more about the seller than the buyer.

 This is where it all goes wrong.
 In simple terms, the buyer is not interested in what you do or what you offer.
-They don’t care about your products, services, brochures, website, salespeople or anything else about you or your business.
+They don’t care about your products, services, brochures, website, salespeople, or anything else about you or your business.
 They are interested in what you can potentially do for them.
 They inevitably have challenges.
-They have stresses.
+They have stressed.
 Some of these are about their business and some pertain to their own job role in the business.
 Yet, despite this, most communication still focuses on what the company offers rather than explaining how those products or services alleviate some of the challenges that the buyer faces.

-If you can demonstrate how you can support the buyer’s role and solve the issue they have through provision of what you offer, you have a better chance of gaining their attention and of subsequent success.
+If you can demonstrate how you can support the buyer’s role and solve the issue they have through the provision of what you offer, you have a better chance of gaining their attention and of subsequent success.

 Does this mean turning everything on its head?

 To some extent yes.
 It depends on what you’re doing now.
 When prospective buyers reach your website or speak to your sales agent, you need to provide valuable information about how you solve problems.
 Your communication needs to clarify how you are genuinely differentiated as much as providing information about what you offer.
-You need to be more like a consultant and facilitator and less like a sales person.
-Your website and sales people need to differentiate themselves as much as your products and services.
+You need to be more like a consultant and facilitator and less like a salesperson.
+Your website and salespeople need to differentiate themselves as much as your products and services.
 That means not sounding and looking the same as everyone else.
 Think customer first.

 Consider your own situation.
 When you’re searching for a new solution, you may ask advice from colleagues or peers in your network and you might also run an online search.
 You may end up with a long list of potential suppliers.
 Let’s take the example of a PR agency.
 How might a PR Director seeking a new agency select a shortlist?
 Almost certainly, he or she will ultimately look at the websites of various agencies.
 There will probably be a phone call.
 If the agency is lucky, they may have made a cold call to that PR Director just at the right time when a pitch is due.

 The key thing to consider here is that decisions are rarely made on the basis of what you offer.
 It’s absolutely about what you can do for the customer.
-So, how does your business demonstrate what that you understand their business and what you can deliver for them?
+So, how does your business demonstrate that you understand their business and what you can deliver for them?

 An online start point is the inclusion of relevant and compelling content on your website.
-This shows credibility, genuine knowledge and interest in your subject.
+This shows credibility, genuine knowledge, and interest in your subject.
 But what’s relevant content?
 In this context, it might be: